6 Raster-vector interactions

 exact = TRUE, we get one more column

-fractionin the output data frame, which contains a fraction of each cell that is covered by the polygon.
-This could be useful to calculate a weighted mean for continuous rasters or more precise coverage for categorical rasters.
+fractionin the output data frame, which represents a fraction of each cell that is covered by the polygon.
+This could be useful to calculate, for example, a weighted mean for continuous rasters or more precise coverage for categorical rasters.
 By default, it is

 FALSEas this operation requires more computations.
 The